MasterCode003/transla-quest/README.md

 - Click on "New codespace" to launch a new Codespace environment.
 - Edit files directly within the Codespace and commit and push your changes once you're done.

+## Troubleshooting Common Issues

+### Grammar Checker History Table Missing
+If you encounter the error "Could not find the table 'public.grammar_checker_history' in the schema cache", follow these steps:

+1. Check the detailed guide in [FIX_GRAMMAR_HISTORY.md](FIX_GRAMMAR_HISTORY.md)
+2. Run the PowerShell script: `supabase/reset_grammar_history.ps1`
+3. Ensure Docker is running for local development
+4. Apply migrations with: `npx supabase migration up`

+### Lovable AI Service Connection Issues
+If you're having trouble connecting to the Lovable AI service:
+1. Check the troubleshooting guide in [LOVABLE_AI_TROUBLESHOOTING.md](LOVABLE_AI_TROUBLESHOOTING.md)
+2. Try using ChatGPT as an alternative service

 ## What technologies are used for this project?

 This project is built with: